aosabook/500lines/objmodel/chapter.md

 ++++++++++++++++++++

 The remaining missing feature for this first version of the object model is the ability to send messages to objects.

-XXX polymorphism
+In this chapter we will implement a simple single inheritance model.

 ````python
 def test_send_simple():